maxmind/mod_maxminddb/index.md

 ---
 layout: default
 title: mod_maxminddb - an Apache module that allows you to query MaxMind DB files
+version: 1.0.0
 ---
 # MaxMind DB Apache Module #

 This module allows you to query MaxMind DB files from Apache 2.2+ using the `libmaxminddb` library.

-## Beta Notice ##
+## Requirements ##

-This module is still beta, and the API may change before it is considered stable.
+This module requires Apache 2.2 or 2.4 to be installed, including any corresponding "dev" package, such as `apache2-dev` on Ubuntu.
+You should have `apxs` or `apxs2` in your `$PATH`.

+You also must install the [libmaxminddb](https://github.com/maxmind/libmaxminddb) C library.

 ## Installation ##

-You must install the [libmaxminddb](https://github.com/maxmind/libmaxminddb) C library before installing this module.

 To install the module from a tarball, run the following commands from the directory with the extracted source: